 Not that I’ve noticed.
 Again, I wash using the gentlest machine cycle and cold water and dry on low.

 I want to make a quilt using the same fabrics you used in one of your quilts.
 Will you send me a list of the fabrics you used?

 I use lots of different fabrics in each of my quilts and I rarely use fabrics that are all from the same designer or collection.
 Making lists like this would be incredibly time-consuming, so I’ve made it my policy not to do so.

 I do try to include the names of fabrics in my blog posts whenever I can.
 Please keep in mind that I usually write several posts about each quilt that I make, and any discussion of the fabrics used is likely to be in the earlier posts about the planning stages of the project.

 It depends on the fabric.
 I like half yards because I rarely need that much of any one fabric for a project, leaving me with a nice chunk left over for my stash.
 If I find that I’m using scraps of the same print or solid fabric again and again, I’ll often go back and buy a larger cut before it’s no longer available.

-When I’m shopping for fabric, I’m most interested in monochromatic prints and fabulous colors of solid fabric.
+When I’m shopping for fabric, I’m most interested in cotton solids, linen blends, and monochromatic prints.
+I rarely buy multicolor prints.
 Shopping like this, rather than by collection, has helped me to build a versatile stash that can be used for a number of projects, rather than centered around different designer collections.